donny/quail/README.md

 ### Project

-Quail is a Serverless app that fetches new properties for sale from Domain once a day and save them to an Airtable spreadsheet.
+Quail is a Serverless app that fetches new properties for sale in [Point Cook, Victoria](https://en.wikipedia.org/wiki/Point_Cook,_Victoria) from Domain once a day and save them to an Airtable spreadsheet.
 The main user interface is through an Airtable document as shown below.
+The user doesn't need to interact with Quail directly.
+He/she just need to check the Airtable spreadsheet once a day.

 ![Screenshot](https://raw.githubusercontent.com/donny/quail/master/screenshot.png)